TheDataLeek/Python-LSA/README.md

 * It is currently using the basic tf-idf weighting.
 We may wish to adjust this later.
 * Email me with questions.
 I'll try to get this thing commented ASAP.
+*

+The SVD_using_LSA.m file is a matlab implementation of the latter half of the LSA algorithm once the document-term matrix has been constructed and the SVD has been calculated.
+It calculated the new word matrix and doc matrix and then takes a query and calculates the cosine distances of the query with each of the documents (columns of the doc matrix, saved into a new array called "docs").
+Finally, it ranks the documents according to the relevance to the query word/words.